cheapjack/NMC3DPrintClub/docs/index.md

 Have a look at Ross's [introduction to 3D printing](https://slides.com/cheapjack/ross-dalziel) from last year and browse all the source files of the prints and more extensive info in our [project repository](https://github.com/cheapjack/NMC3DPrintClub)

+## Get involved

+Keep checking for updates here, and if you'd like to get involved please [email Kay Briggs at the NMC here](mailto:kay.briggs@nmcentre.com)

+# Projects

+## The Future

+Check out our wishlist and plans for [the future here](FutureNotes.md)

-# Social Accounting 📁🌲
+## Social Accounting 📁🌲

 <img src="images/MoodTree.jpg" width="400" align="center">

 This club has had a really positive affect on all of us, especially during lockdown.
 Part of the club was thinking up an alternative way of visualising moods and feelings with 3D Printing; Chris designed a "Mood Tree" so you could hang little 3D printed (or other things) on it to represent your mood.
 You can view and download the files for printing [here](https://github.com/cheapjack/NMC3DPrintClub/tree/master/models/moodtree)

-# Interspecies Gaming 🦟🎮
+## Interspecies Gaming 🦟🎮

 <img src="images/PyramidFarmFix2.jpg" wifth="400" align="center" alt="Ant Farm Kit from eBay with 3D printed pyramid">